 Canon G7X Mark II still lacks 4K video and external mic input.

 It is hard to justify the price difference considering it being a minor iteration.

 However, G7X MarkII became the most popular Youtube camera for most content creators, thanks to its small form factor, flip-up screen, and famous Canon color scheme.

 Canon G7X Mark III Pros

 Now comes the newest model, which was released only a few months ago.

 This upgrade was long overdue.
-I literally checked Canon rumors every week since 2018 to see, if they plan to release a new model soon.
+I checked Canon rumors every week since 2018 to see if they plan to release a new model soon.
 It took Canon a year to finally release the new model to the market.

-G7X Mark III looked promising on paper, but then the first reviews popped up and each and every one of them came to the same conclusion.
+G7X Mark III looked promising on paper, but then the first reviews popped up and every one of them came to the same conclusion.

 It seems like they listened to the crowd and included all missing features the closest competitor (Sony) already had for years.